 To be fair, the construct of self-esteem does have more dimensions to it than just desiring to be accepted by others and acquiring status and rank—which is known as self-acceptance (iii) and measured as global self-esteem (iii)—but the parts that have the greatest effect on mood states (iv) and wellbeing (ii) are in fact about how much others value us and where we stand in relation to them when doing unconscious self-comparisons, in which, I will add, therapists have little to no influence over .

 Influences on Therapists

 Some of these conclusions may not be explicitly stated within the field of social psychology; nevertheless, they can easily be shown to be true through inference.
-Yet these ideas are largely rejected by a significant portion of current day therapists (vi).
-I attribute this to the industry being influenced by the standard social science model , the codependency movement and from positive-humanistic psychology .
+Yet these ideas are largely rejected by a significant portion of current-day therapists (vi).
+I attribute this to the industry being influenced by the standard social science model , the codependency movement, and positive-humanistic psychology .

 There are two ideas that have become axiomatic amongst therapists as a result: we are in control of our behavior and that we don’t need external validation.
 To touch upon the latter, intrinsically motivated pursuits do foster autonomy and correlate with global self-esteem ; however, Maslow reminds us that order matters (x).
 We should not be trying to self-actualize a person without looking at the patients’ interpersonal status amongst peers and family first.

 And instead of implying that desiring approval is a weakness, it should be stated that looking for it incurs risk.
 It’s a matter of strategy, not absolutes.
 In fact, all behaviors and endeavors, even those that are motivated to do work for the sake of it, are subject to a person evaluating the outcome relative to others’ standards as well as engaging in self-comparisons (xiii).
 And for those that say they don’t need it, it is because they already have it, “as we are only as needy as our unmet needs” (xii), .